ianache/packer-ami-builder/README.md

 ## How does it work

+* update your windows variables inside the `autounattend` directory.
+* Run `rake` to parse variables inside the `autounattend` directory.
 * Validate a Packer template `packer validate <template_name>.json`.
 * Run a Packer build `packer build <template_name>.json`.